Lexington County man who took part in Jan. 6 riot, threatened prosecutor gets prison time

 In 10 letters submitted to Judge Wooten before the hearing, Giannakos’ friends and relatives explained that “Jimmy” is a gentle soul who was incapable of harming anyone, even if he had threatened to do just that.
 Giannakos is the kind of man who brings meals to his elderly neighbors and takes care of household chores for sickly friends, they said.

-But over the past year, they wrote, Giannakos had gone through a difficult spell, the letters explained.
+But over the past year, they wrote, Giannakos had gone through a difficult spell.
 He was unemployed and stuck at home during the COVID-19 pandemic.
 He became disturbed by news accounts of rioting and looting after protests in the summer of 2020.

 Friends and relatives guessed that’s when he became entranced by far-right groups like the Proud Boys and Oath Keepers — groups that helped lead the Jan.
 6 assault on the U.S. Capitol.